btcpayserver/btcpayserver-doc/HardwareDeployment.md

 Assuming you purchased the hardware mentioned above, here are the build instructions.

 **Step 1** - Configure your domain name.
 It can take several hours for DNS changes to propagate so you should do this step first.
 Login to your domain registrar and point an A record from your domain to the external IP address of your internet connection.
 I suggest that you use a subdomain (ie. btcpay.yourdomain.com).
+If you already have your own Ubuntu Server you can skip to Step 6.

 **Step 2** - Assemble your BTCPayBox (BTCPB)
   - Remove back cover with screwdriver.